CoderNamedHendrick/MakeItSo/README.md

 ## Setting up

-In order for this app to work, you will need to create a [Firebase project](https://firebase.google.com/):
+In order for this app to work, y

+ou will need to create a [Firebase project](https://firebase.google.com/):

 * Clone this repository
 * Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/)